Venice: Mainland

-The mainland of Venice is composed of 5 boroughs: Mestre-Carpenedo, Marghera, Chirignago-Zelarino, and Favaro Veneto.
+The mainland of Venice is composed of 4 boroughs: Mestre-Carpenedo, Marghera, Chirignago-Zelarino, and Favaro Veneto.
 Mestre is the centre and the most populous urban area of the mainland.
 There are several bus routes and two Translohr tramway lines.
 Several bus routes and one of the tramway lines link the mainland with Piazzale Roma, the main bus station in Venice, via Ponte della Libertà, the road bridge connecting the mainland with the group of islands that comprise the historic centre of Venice.

 The average amount of time people spend commuting with public transit in Venice, for example to and from work, on a weekday is 52 min.
 Only 12.2% of public transit riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 10 min, while 17.6% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7 km, while 12% travel for over 12 km in a single direction.

 Rail

-Venice is serviced by regional and national trains, including trains to Florence (1h53), Milan (2h13), Turin (3h10), Rome (3h33), and Naples (4h50).
-In addition there are international day trains to Zurich, Innsbruck, Munich, and Vienna, plus overnight sleeper services, to Paris and Dijon on Thello trains, and to Munich and Vienna via ÖBB.
+Venice is served by regional and national trains, including trains to Florence (1h53), Milan (2h13), Turin (3h10), Rome (3h33), and Naples (4h50).

+There are international day trains to Zurich, Innsbruck, Munich, and Vienna, plus overnight sleeper services, to Paris and Dijon on Thello trains, and to Munich and Vienna via Austrian Federal Railways.

+European Sleeper operates a sleeper train between Brussels and Venice, stopping in Utrecht.